pbmartins/macOS-dev-kit/README.md

 install it, just follow the instructions.

-This script was developed having macOS Mojave (10.14) in consideration, so I highly recommended that you install and disable SIP (System Integrity Protection) first.
+This script was developed having macOS Mojave (10.14) in consideration, so I highly recommend that you install and disable SIP (System Integrity Protection) first.
 Then, after the installation, re-activate it.

-WARNING: Still not fully tested on macOS Mojave!

 Take into account that the software presented in this guide was the one I need, and your needs may differ from mine.
 Feel free to contribute to improve it!